 Another method you can use to get more elasticated is by introducing into your life the Yogic science.
 This is my secret weapon against injury.

 Please pay heed to the dos and don’ts of stretching.
-Though the advice is very simple if it is adhered to it will make stretching more pleasant and safer.
+Though the advice is very simple if it is adheed to it will make stretching more pleasant and safer.
 Read over the following list and incorporate the points into your stretches.

 The dos and don’ts of stretching

-Always relax into your stretch.
+Do relax into your stretch.

-Stretch on a comfortable surface such as a soft Yoga mat.
+Do stretch on a comfortable surface such as a soft Yoga mat.

-When stretching be mindful of what you are doing and concentrate on the muscle being stretched.
+Do be mindful of what you are doing and concentrate on the muscle being stretched.

-Timing your stretches with a watch, not counting in your head, will ensure each stretch is applied for an equal duration.
+Do time your stretches with a watch, not counting in your head, will ensure each stretch is applied for an equal duration.

-Never bounce in the stretch position.
+Don't bounce in the stretch position.

-Do not force a stretch to the point where it causes an uncomfortable pain in the muscle.
+Don't force a stretch to the point where it causes an uncomfortable pain in the muscle.

 Whilst stretching never push or put any pressure against a locked joint.

-Do not rush your stretching regime.
+Don't rush your stretching regime.

-Do not hold your breath during a stretch.
+Don't hold your breath during a stretch.

 *Unfortunately I was unable to locate the citation for the ACSM statistic.

 Norris.
-M. C (2004) Stretching.
+M. C (2004) The Complete Guide To Stretching.
 A & C Black.
 London.

 Sapolsky.
 M. R (2004) Why Zebras Don't Get Ulcers.
 St. Martin's Griffin.
 New York.